 In Louisiana, virtually all employers must provide workers’ compensation coverage for their employees.
 If your injury is job-related, you may be entitled to medical care, disability compensation and rehabilitation through workers’ compensation.
 In many cases, however, workers’ compensation does not provide an amount commensurate with the damages.
 In such an instance, an attorney can assist you with pursuing potential options for obtaining additional compensation for your injuries.

 Industrial accidents caused by negligence and error may include:

 These accidents cause thousands of injuries per year.
 OSHA states that an estimated 60,000 deaths and 860,000 occupational illnesses per year in the U.S. are attributable to occupational exposure.

 Understanding who may be liable for your injuries is something that you can discuss with your attorney once he or she thoroughly reviews your case.
 The subject of liability for an industrial accident can become very complex.
-In some cases an attorney may find after investigating your case that one or more parties is responsible.
-That is why it is recommended that you speak with an attorney regarding your case as soon as possible.
+In some cases, an attorney may find that one or more parties is responsible after they’ve investigated.
+This is why it is recommended that you speak with an attorney as soon as possible.

 Workers’ compensation was designed to help individuals who have sustained workplace injuries, however, in many instances additional compensation must be sought in order to provide the injured individual with the full amount that they are due.

 Your attorney will fight to get you the compensation you deserve, but there are some things you can do to protect your interests.
 Motorcyclists are commonly, and unfairly, portrayed as being reckless even when they ride safely.
 Follow the steps below to help your attorney build a strong case on your behalf.